eddydong/eddydong.github.io/apollo.md

 ### APOLLO MUSIC IMPROVISING

 A project using rule based plus data driven methods to help composers to study and improvise music, including scales, chords, rhythms and more.
-It features a very easy to use yet very powerful browser-based pianoroll, with some built-in AI tools to assist music analysis and creation.
+It features an easy to use yet very powerful browser-based pianoroll written from scratch and some customized AI capabilities built from scratch to assist music analysis and improvisation.

 The project is 100% in pure Javascript.

 It's a long-term one and currently still in early stage.

 Some screenshots showing the recent progress:
 ![img](img/apollo/1.png)
 ![img](img/apollo/chord analysis.png)